Annual Governance and Accountability Return (AGAR)

-Local councils in England with an annual turnover of £6.5 million or less must complete an annual return in accordance with proper practices summarising their activities at the end of each financial year.
-The annual return is the principal means by which a parish council is accountable to its electorate, and councils must complete an annual return to confirm that everything is in order.
+Local councils in England with an annual turnover of £6.5 million or less must complete an Annual Governance and Accountability Return (AGAR) in accordance with proper practices summarising their activities at the end of each financial year.
+The AGAR is the principal means by which a parish council is accountable to its electorate, and councils must complete an annual return to confirm that everything is in order.

 - Annual return for year ended 31 March 2017